Nephrotic Syndrome

 Nephrotic syndrome is often caused by injured glomeruli-tiny blood vessels in the kidneys.

 Glomeruli filter the blood coming to the kidneys.
 It separates the substance required for the body from waste materials.
 Healthy glomeruli keep the albumin protein that maintains the level of fluid in the body from excreting in the urine.
-However, if these tiny vessels are damaged, the albumin starts to release in the urine and cause nephrotic syndrome.
+However, if these tiny vessels are damaged, the albumin starts to release in the urine and causes nephrotic syndrome.

 Various conditions can cause glomerular damage, hence nephrotic syndrome, such as: